kaeedo/IntroductionToFunctionalProgramming/slides/index.md

 ---

 ### Making illegal state unrepresentable
-* Image business log where a User either needs an email address or phone number or both
+* Imagine business logic where a User either needs an email address or phone number or both
 * Required to have at least one of them